-The Township participates in the Ohio Township Association Risk Management Authority (OTARMA) a public entity risk pool.
-OTARMA is a risk-sharing pool available to Ohio Townships for insurance coverage.
-Note 6 to the financial statements provides additional information for this entity.
+The Township participates in the Ohio Township Association Risk Management Authority (OTARMA).
+Note 6 to the financial statements provide additional information for this entity.
 The Township's management believes these financial statements present all activities for which the Township is financially accountable.